Real-Time Visual Reconstruction by Mixing Multiple Depth and Color Cameras

 Georgios Evangelidis (PI), Radu Horaud, Miles Hansard, Pierre Arquier, Soraya Arias, Quentin Pelorson.

 G. Evangelidis and R. Horaud.
-Joint Registration of Multiple Point Sets.
-Submitted to IEEE Transactions on Pattern Analysis and Machine Intelligence.
-2016. https://arxiv.org/abs/1609.01466.
+Joint Alignment of Multiple Point Sets with Batch and Incremental Expectation-Maximization.
+IEEE Transactions on Pattern Analysis and Machine Intelligence.
+2017. https://arxiv.org/abs/1609.01466.

 R.Horaud, G.Evangelidis, M. Hansard and C. Ménier (October 2015).
 An Overview of Range Scanners and Depth Cameras Based on Time-of-Flight Technologies.
 Machine Vision and Applications.
 27 (7), 1005-102, 2016.

 G.D.Evangelidis, M. Hansard, and R. Horaud.
 Fusion of Range and Stereo Data for High-Resolution Scene-Modeling.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 37 (11), 2178 – 2192, 2015.

 G. Evangelidis, D. Kounades-Bastian, R. Horaud, and E. Psarakis.
 A Generative Model for the Joint Registration of Multiple Point Sets.
 European Conference on Computer Vision (ECCV’14), Zurich, Switzerland, September 2014.